PatWalters/ml_benchmark/README.md

 # ml_benchmark

 A set of routines for benchmarking ML methods in drug discovery.
 The script **run_benchmark.py** can be used to run benchmarks.
 All that is necessary for the script is a wrapper class that wraps an ML model and supports a **validate** method.
 The wrapper class is instantiated with the name of column to be predicted.
 The validate method takes dataframes containing training and test sets as input and returns a list of predicted values for the test set.
 For examples of wrapper classes see **chemprop_wrapper.py** and **lgbm_wrapper.py**.
+If the ML method requires a validation set, this can be created inside the wrapper by further splitting the training set.

 ```python
 df = pd.read_csv("myfile.csv")